Daniel Marques

 Knocky Shooty

 Knocky Shooty is a funfair-themed virtual reality casual video game.
-In Knocky Shooty you can play two mini-games.
+In Knocky Shooty, you can play two mini-games.
 In the arcades, you can shoot targets with a pistol.
 In the tents, you can knock down soda cans with baseballs.

 The game features both natural and teleport locomotion, diegetic interfaces, gaze-based input and spatial audio.